xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

    >[!NOTE]
    >
-   >Later in this process, you will drag-and-drop the `.csv` to upload the file.
+   >Later in this process, you drag-and-drop the `.csv` to upload the file.
 However, if you [upload via FTP](../attributes/t-upload-attributes-ftp.md#task_591C3B6733424718A62453D2F8ADF73B), you also need a `.fin` file with the same name as the `.csv`.

    Sample enterprise customer data file: